thorsten/phpMyFAQ/docs/installation.md

 Please be aware:

 - Disabling encryption will cause all files be saved unencrypted.
-In this case you'll benefit sparing disk space, because identical files will be saved only once.
+In this case, you'll benefit from sparing disk space, because identical files will be saved only once.
-- Do not change the default attachment encryption key once files was uploaded.
+- Do not change the default attachment encryption key once files were uploaded.
   Doing so will cause all the previously uploaded files to be wrong decrypted.
   If you need to change the default key, you will have to re-upload all files.
 - Always memorize your encryption keys.
 There is no way to decrypt files without a correct key.
 - Files are always saved with names based on a virtual hash generated from several tokens (just like key and issue id etc), so there is no way to asses a file directly using the name it was uploaded under.